Lightstreamer/Lightstreamer-lib-node-adapter/README.md

 note that the "PROXY_NODE" string is taken from the adapters.xml

+### API reference ###
+At the time of writing API docs are not deployed anywhere so you have to generate it yourself (see below how to do so).
+We will deploy them somewhere online at some point.

 ## Develop ##
 This section is dedicated to developers who want to extend/modify the library itself, if you're simply looking to use it, ignore it.